tommytracey/DeepRL-P1-Navigation/README.md

 ##### &nbsp;

 ### 3. Implement Learning Algorithm
 Agents use a policy to decide which actions to take within an environment.
 The primary objective of the learning algorithm is to find an optimal policy&mdash;i.e., a policy that maximizes the reward for the agent.
 Since the effects of possible actions aren't known in advance, the optimal policy must be discovered by interacting with the environment and recording observations.
 Therefore, the agent "learns" the policy through a process of trial-and-error that iteratively maps various environment states to the actions that yield the highest expected reward.
-This type of algorithm is called Q-Learning.
+This type of algorithm is called **Q-Learning**.

 As for constructing the Q-Learning algorithm, the general approach is to implement a handful of different components, then run a series of tests to determine which combination of components and which hyperparameters yield the best results.

 In the following sections, we'll describe each component of the algorithm in detail.

 #### Q-Function
 To discover an optimal policy, I setup a Q-function.
 The Q-function calculates the expected reward `R` for all possible actions `A` in all possible states `S`.